 (3) If the mental impairment is not related to a documented physical dysfunction of the nervous system, it cannot be assigned a numerical percentage using the 5th Edition of the AMA’s Guides.
-The CE communicates this with the employee and provides the employee with 30 days to submit documentation from a physician if the employee believes there is a link between the exposure to a toxic substance at a covered facility and the development of a mental impairment.
-The report from the employee’s physician must contain rationalized medical evidence establishing that the mental impairment is related to neurological damage due to a named toxic exposure.
+The CE communicates this to the employee and provides the employee 30 days to submit documentation from a physician to establish a link between the exposure to a toxic substance at a covered facility and the development of a mental impairment.
+The report from the employee’s physician is to contain rationalized medical analysis establishing that the mental impairment is related to neurological damage due to a named toxic exposure.

 (b) Breast Cancer.

-(1) Upon receipt of a claim for impairment for the breast in either a male or female, the CE submits a request to the physician undertaking the evaluation explaining all the criteria that must be considered and referenced in the final report (See Exhibit 7).
+(1) Upon receipt of a claim for impairment for the breast in either a male or female, the CE submits a request to the physician undertaking the evaluation, explaining all the criteria that are to be considered and referenced in the final report (See Exhibit 7).

 (c) Pleural Plaques/Beryllium Sensivity.